ppy/osu-wiki/news/2018-02-22-osu-mania-7k-world-cup-ro16-recap.md

 ### A word from our Mappool Selectors:

-*"It's alright but the reception we got from certain maps (namely [Falcom Sound Team J.D.K. - Phantasmagoria](https://osu.ppy.sh/b/293691&m=3) and a little from [KOTOKO - agony (TV Size)](https://osu.ppy.sh/b/261515&m=3)) made me think that we didn't do so well because the patterns weren't really the best in those maps, so now we're aiming for something that can make tournament players be wary of a tough map, instead of having them ban a map outright because of it."*

-—Blocko

 *"The mappool was ok overall, though we might have had a few problems with Ro16 quality-wise and it might have been more unbalanced than usual.
 We have received a lot of positive feedback and constructive criticism - this will no doubt help us grow as map selectors, and improve the mappools for the later stages."*

 —aitor98

-*quote from spoonguy*
+*"It's alright but the reception we got from certain maps (namely [Falcom Sound Team J.D.K. - Phantasmagoria](https://osu.ppy.sh/b/293691&m=3) and a little from [KOTOKO - agony (TV Size)](https://osu.ppy.sh/b/261515&m=3)) made me think that we didn't do so well because the patterns weren't really the best in those maps, so now we're aiming for something that can make tournament players be wary of a tough map, instead of having them ban a map outright because of it."*

+—Blocko

+*"There were quite a few problems with the Ro16 pool (more than what I could fit in a small paragraph) and I'm definitely not proud of it.
+Some of the problems I can quote are the quality of the maps used which could've been higher, and the primary SV map [she - gum](https://osu.ppy.sh/b/1546340&m=3) was a bit of a miscalculation - it was too hard for Ro16.
+Let's not talk about [Falcom Sound Team J.D.K. - Phantasmagoria](https://osu.ppy.sh/b/293691&m=3).
+Regardless, I can say we learned quite a bit from all the feedback we received and hopefully the QF pool is a lot better."*

 —spoonguy